 Don’t Offer a Plus 1

 Consider inviting a specific number of guests to the ceremony only.
 Some friends and family would love to be there to celebrate you both.
 But if you’re not prepared for the guest it’s hard to be flexible, so don’t extend the courtesy to bring a plus one (outside of spouses).

 Let everyone know that only a specific number of guests are allowed to attend the wedding.
-Explain that the guest list is limited to the amount of people the venue can accomodate.
-Unfortunately no additional guests will be able to attend. if an additional guests want to show up then they are more than welcome to come to a next day brunch, if you have one.
+Explain that the guest list is limited to the number of people the venue can accommodate.
+Unfortunately, no extra wedding guests will be able to attend.
+If extra guests want to show up then they are more than welcome to come to a next-day brunch, if you have one.
 Otherwise, your family and friends should be understanding and most excited to simply be invited.

 Contact You With Questions

 As previously mentioned, you can ask that your guests contact you directly to discuss any questions about bringing a plus 1.
 This way, if you want to extend the courtesy to a specific number of guests individually you can.
 Otherwise, unless you’ve discussed it with the invitee it should be understood that no extra wedding guests are allowed.